-Generally, the judge must limit a parent's time with their children if that parent, or someone living with them, has engaged in any of these:
+()Generally, the judge must limit a parent's time with their children if that parent has engaged in any of these, or lives with someone who they know has engaged in any of these:

-- Long-term willful abandonment of the children, or the parent substantially refuses to care for the children. - Physical, sexual, or a pattern of emotional abuse of children. - A history of domestic violence, or an assault or a sexual assault causing serious bodily harm or the fear of it. - The parent has been convicted as an adult of certain sex crimes or has been found to be a sexual predator.
+- Long-term willful abandonment of the children or the parent substantially refuses to care for the children. - Physical, sexual, or a pattern of emotional abuse of children. - A history of domestic violence, or an assault or a sexual assault causing serious bodily harm or the fear of it. - Sex offense or sexual abuse of a child.